caunhach/caunhach/README.md

 </h1>

 Hi!
 I'm Chayapon Aunhachoke, with a Bachelor's degree in Mechanical Engineering from Chulalongkorn University and currently studying at 42 Bangkok.
 I'm a young programmer who is passionate about coding and always learning new technologies.<br>
-<br>for other skills excluding coding, I have strong calculation ability especially math and physics.
-My achievment of these such as full 100 score in Thailand physics admission, honorable mention of Thailand Physics Olympiad (TPhO), POSN Math.
 <br>
 ### Language
 <div>